What is IIM CAT Entrance Exam? - Full Form, Exam Pattern & Toppers list

 List of IIM and Non-IIM accepting CAT Score

-Below are the IIM and non-IIM colleges that offer admission to candidates based on the CAT exam.
+Below is a list of some of the leading IIMs and Non-IIM colleges that offer admission to MBA and other management programs based on CAT exam scores.

 1. IIM